arduino/arc/README.md

 ```

 ### Themes Usage
-This package also offers arduino color themes, provided in the `themes/themes.css` file.
+This package also offers Arduino color themes, provided in the `themes/themes.css` file.

 Themes are directly pulled from Figma using the Figma API.
 As reported on the [website](https://www.figma.com/developers/api) "The Figma API supports read access and interactions with Figma files.
 This gives you the ability to view and extract any objects or layers, and their properties."